yourdevkalki/arbitrum-vibekit/CONTRIBUTIONS.md

 ## Review Process

-After you submit your PR, we’ll acknowledge it within 2–3 days to let you know it’s being reviewed.
+After you submit your PR, we'll acknowledge it within 2–3 days to let you know it's being reviewed.
 You can expect initial feedback or requested changes from us within 5 days.
 Once all feedback is addressed and your PR is approved, your contribution will be merged.

 ## Getting Support

 If you need assistance at any step of the contribution process:

 - Search [existing issues](https://github.com/EmberAGI/arbitrum-vibekit/issues) for similar questions or problems.
-- If your concern isn’t already covered, create a new issue with detailed information.
+- If your concern isn't already covered, create a new issue with detailed information.
 - Reach out to our team for guidance.
 - Join our [support Discord](https://discord.com/invite/bgxWQ2fSBR) and connect with other builders.